Patient Rights & Responsibilities

 - Patients shall be given the opportunity to participate in decisions involving their health care including refusing treatment and being informed of any possible medical consequences of refusing treatment, to the degree known.

-Patients shall be provided information regarding recourse for voicing grievances and/or recommendations to the SNHS staff and Administration concerning SNHS services.
+Patients shall be provided information regarding recourse for voicing grievances and/or recommendations to the SNHS staff and Administration concerning SNHS services or policies.

-- You must notify the Health Centers of any change in your health insurance, Medicare or Medicaid policies.
+- Notify the Health Centers of any change in your health insurance, Medicare or Medicaid policies.
 Changes may affect the determination of your eligibility for Purchased/Referred Care Services.

-- You must take your insurance forms to the vendors office.
+- Take your insurance forms to the vendors office.
 These forms could be from your employers policy, Medicare/Medicaid forms or your Medicaid/Medicare card.
 Ask the receptionist there whether or not they file the forms for you.
 If not then you must do so yourself.

 - Bring copies of all necessary paperwork (Emergency Room Bill or Other Bills Received) promptly so your bills can be considered for payment.

-- You must call the Health Center at least 24 hours in advance if you can not keep your appointment.
-This allows staff the opportunity to provide another patient with the use of that time slot.
+- Call the Health Center at least 24 hours in advance if you can not keep your appointment.

-- You must not be more than 15 minutes late for an appointment or we will need to reschedule.
+- Not be more than 15 minutes late for an appointment or we will need to reschedule.

-- Patients under the age of 18 that are non-emancipated minors will not be seen without a parent or guardian present except as it may relate to reproductive health care provided through the Medical Unit.
+- Understand that patients under the age of 18 that are non-emancipated minors will not be seen without a parent or guardian present, except as it may relate to reproductive health care provided through the Medical Unit.